 However, if you want the characteristic, superfine grain that is unique to ricotta, macadamia nuts will make all the difference.

-Macadamia nuts are harder than cashews with two-thirds as much heart-healthy fat, which is a plus in this recipe without any added oil.
+Macadamia nuts are harder than other nuts, with two-thirds as much heart-healthy fat, which is a plus in this recipe without any added oil.

-The color will alter ever so slightly and the cheese won't be quite as creamy.
+The color will alter slightly, and the cheese won't be quite as creamy.
 So, keep this in mind if you want to use it in delicate recipes that aren't cooked.
 We recommend a fresh batch for its subtle difference when basically eating cheese off a spoon.

 - 1 ½ cups raw macadamia nuts

 - ¾ cup water less one tablespoon

 Soak macadamia nuts